 Also, there is a Frijolada Familiar – family platter – intended for four people with beans, rice, pork rinds, ground beef, sausage, avocados and arepas for 79,900 pesos.

-In addition, there are seven different appetizers on the menu including empanaditas, patacones and cheese arepas with prices ranging from 4,900 to 25,900 pesos.
+In addition, there are six different appetizers on the menu including empanaditas, patacones and cheese arepas with prices ranging from 5,400 to 27,900 pesos.

 Finally, there are five desserts on the menu with prices ranging from 5,900 to 9,900 pesos.
 But I haven’t had room for a dessert yet at this restaurant chain.